Legal Fellow, Reproductive Rights and Health

 The Center offers a comprehensive benefits package, and four weeks of annual vacation.

 NWLC is a non-profit organization whose headquarters and staff are based in Washington, D.C., with our office located in historic Dupont Circle.
 However, due to the COVID-19 public health emergency, all NWLC staff are temporarily working remotely.
 We continue to monitor public health guidance and keep safety, science, and flexibility top of mind as we evaluate what reopening looks like for our team.

 NWLC recognizes a staff bargaining unit, NWLC United, affiliated with the Nonprofit Professional Employees Union/IFPTE Local 70, a union for non-profit workers.
 This position is included in NWLC’s bargaining unit.
 Specific employment terms are subject to collective bargaining.

 How to Apply

 The National Women’s Law Center is an Equal Opportunity/Affirmative Action employer and values a diverse workforce.
-We strongly encourage and seek applications from people with disabilities, women, men, people of color, including bilingual and bicultural individuals, veterans, and LGBTQI individuals.
+We strongly encourage and seek applications from people with disabilities; people of all genders, gender identities and sexual orientations; people of color; and veterans.